-How is an imprint name used?
+How is a book publishing imprint name used?

 A book publishing imprint is the name used as the publisher of a book.
 This name is: